jon-jacky/Piety/editors/README.md

 - **demo**: Directory of files used by the demonstration explained in *demo.md*.

-- **demo.md**: Directions for a demonstrating the *pmacs* editor to edit itself to add a new feature, reload the revised code into the same editing session, and then use the new feature --- all without restarting the editor session or losing any other work in progress.
+- **demo.md**: Directions for demonstrating the *pmacs* editor to edit itself to add a new feature, reload the revised code into the same editing session, and then use the new feature.

 - **dmacs.py**: Display editor that invokes *edsel* commands with Emacs keys.